 · Science and Technology

 4-H is learning by doing, and is available to all boys and girls in the 3rd through 12th grades, from urban, suburban and rural areas.
-First, an adult leader brings together youth that have common interests.
+First, an adult leader brings youth together that have common interests.
 Second, the youth choose one or more projects.
-Projects are chosen from among 100 project areas offered, or if you don't see the one you like, you can create your own project.
+Projects are chosen from among 100 project areas offered, or if they don't see the one they like, they can create their own project.
 Third, the group enrolls as a club, and fourth meets together to learn and have FUN.
 Clubs are able to explore 4-H activities, events and trips.
 In 4-H there are events happening all year round.